 This course is designed to acquaint the student with the general principles of plant physiology.
 Topics such as water relations, photosynthesis, translocation, digestion, respiration, mineral nutrition, growth, and reproduction are studied in detail.
 Particular emphasis is placed, both in laboratory and classroom, on the discussion of principles and their application to plants.
 Laboratory fee, \$4; deposit, \$3.

 DAIRY INDUSTRY

-2. Elementary Dairy Industry.
+4. Production and Care of Milk.
 Second term.
 Credit two hours.
-Lecture throughout the term, S 8.
-Laboratory, S 9-1.
-Three sections of one-third term each.
-Dairy Industry Building 119.
-Professor GUTHRIE.
+Lectures and demonstrations, M 1.40-4.
+Dairy Industry Building 120.
+Extension Professor BRUECKNER.